badgib/ASimpleCompass/README.md

 made for sailing in discworld
 keeps track of current heading based on messages being displayed

+### thanks go to ###

+Kiki totally for testing, finding issues i didn't notice and, of course, the new, beautiful graphics!

 ### what's new ###

 * all new images provided by Kiki!